-Everyone gets nervous about starting college- it's a normal and healthy reaction.
+Everyone gets nervous about starting college - it's a normal and healthy reaction.
 You should choose a college that will challenge you to push yourself, try new things, and step outside your comfort zone.
-However, if you're terrified, it might be time to reconsider your choice cfwv.com: offers detailed information about all WV colleges and colleges nationwide collegescorecard.ed.gov: offers information about the success rates of students including graduation rates
+However, if you're terrified, it might be time to reconsider your choice.